krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2024.02.28    - version 2.8.0 =
+* Feature       - Adds support for WooCommerce blocks checkout using the redirect flow.
+* Feature       - Adds support for switching between Scheduled and Unscheduled subscriptions in the payment method settings.
+* Fix           - Fixes a potential fatal error when the WooCommerce order was not found when making a capture call.

 = 2024.02.05    - version 2.7.1 =
 * Tweak         - Scroll customer to shipping area in Woo when address-changed event has been triggered by Nets and user is on mobile.